harbour/core/CONTRIBUTING.md

     it against original implementation (for example, test legacy Cl*pper core language elements against real CA-Cl*pper 5.2e or 5.3b, or hbct functions against CT3 library, etc)
+    Notice that Harbour is Cl*pper Summer '87 compatible exactly as much as Cl*pper 5.2e/5.3b is, meaning almost, but not completely.

 ---